 We decided to take the fusion of the old and the new even one step further, so we added complimentary WiFi, a VOIP phone, and a 50” Smart TV, so guests can still feel connected

 while they disconnect.
 We didn’t run cable or satellite to the TV’s, so our guests won’t be tempted to sit in

 front of the tube all day, and will still enjoy the activities that Lakedale and the rest of San Juan Island have to offer.

 And don’t worry, unlike their historical predecessors, Lakedale’s yurts won’t require their inhabitants to disassemble them at the conclusion of their stay!

 Lakedale has been evolving for over a decade now.
 Throughout this evolution, however, one idea has remained virtually unchanged: Taking a break and disconnecting are good!

 We’ve come to realize that these things can mean completely different things to different people.
 Whether it’s camping or glamping to get away from the daily grind, getting together with friends and family in a Log Cabin, or spending a romantic weekend in the Lodge with that special someone, we’ve always had a lot of the bases covered.

 The addition of the Yurt Village represents the newest branch on Lakedale’s evolutionary tree: Disconnecting from daily life without disconnecting from the world!
 We’re giving our guests the ability to choose the form of taking a break that suits them best.
 So, whether you’re an accountant, a school teacher, a firefighter, or a conquering emperor…we’ve got your vacation plans covered.
 (Although we may require advanced reservations to accommodate your conquering horde!)

 Remember that the word “yurt” means “home”?
-Welcome to Lakedale Resort, your Yurt away from Yurt!
+Welcome to Lakedale, your Yurt away from Yurt!